 Best Time To Visit: The best months to see the Iguazu Falls are April (except Easter Days), May, September, and October.

 2. Gullfoss (Golden Falls) — Iceland

-The falls, fed by the Hvítá river, cascade over 150 feet into a gaping gorge, and in the summer, the sun shines through the billowing spray, giving it a golden hue.
+The waterfalls, fed by the Hvítá river, cascade over 150 feet into a gaping gorge, and in the summer, the sun shines through the billowing spray, giving it a golden hue.
 This gives rise to the name Gullfoss (or golden falls).
-It is also one of the most iconic sights in Iceland, and s part of the “Golden Circle” of tourist sites, which also includes the Þingvellir National Park, and the geothermal area in Haukadalur.
+It is also one of the most iconic sights in Iceland and is part of the “Golden Circle” of tourist sites, which also includes the Þingvellir National Park, and the geothermal area in Haukadalur.

 Also Read: The Top Things To Do In Iceland

 3. Niagara Falls — New York, USA And Ontario, Canada

 Situated on the border of two countries, Niagra Falls is actually three large waterfalls that straddle the international border between the Canadian province Ontario and the American state of New York.
 More than 750,000 gallons of water flow through Niagra Falls every second.
 Each season brings something new to this popular attraction.
 In the summer there are various boat tours and the Clifton Hill SkyWheel at the Niagara Falls.
 In the winters, if you’re lucky, you might be able to see the Niagara Falls completely frozen.

 Best Time To Visit: The best time to visit Niagara Falls is from June to August.